 Last year the price of conventionally grown turkey peaked at $1.40/lb.
 For a 20 pound bird, you can expect to pay around $28.
 Why then are pasture raised birds so much more expensive at $5 to even $7 per pound?
 That puts the average price for ONE bird at $100, minimum.
 Some people will stop right there and not pass go.
 But I’m going to tell you why it’s worth every penny and why there’s a big difference in cost.

 Turkeys take somewhere around 18 weeks to grow out.
-On a small pasture based farm like ours the chicks will be inside for the first 3-4 weeks or until the weather is nice and they have most of their feathers in.
-They are then moved to pasture where they can roam in quarter to half acre pastures that are moved according to the rate they consume the pasture.
+On a small pasture-based farm like ours, the chicks will be inside for the first 3-4 weeks or until the weather is nice and they have most of their feathers in.
+They are then moved to pasture where they can roam in a quarter to half acre pastures that are moved according to the rate they consume the pasture.

 This method takes up a considerable amount of time and land resources.

 In the conventional method of raising turkeys in a house, they will live their entire life inside.
 The turkeys will most likely never see a cricket or blade of grass.
 They can raise thousands of birds per house with very little labor expense because everything is automated: water, feed, and climate.
 Because of the large number of birds combined with the decreased need labor the cost per hour per bird is spread out much further.
 But these houses are still very expensive.
 The last number I heard was $1 million per house!

 The cost of chicks for small farmer is 10x higher.
 When a farmer places an order for chicks the price per chick goes down with the number of chicks ordered.
 If a small scale farmer orders chicks it could be as much as $6 per turkey poult.

 The large scale farmer most likely has an arrangement with a bigger company who sends the chicks and inevitably owns the chicks.